MigraDJ/Splitter/README.md

 Lines Splitter

 Made in:
-Visual Studio 2022 (Any version, no 3rd party libraries) .NET 6
+Visual Studio 2022 (Any version, no 3rd party libraries) with .NET 6